Aliases for JAK3 Gene

 The protein encoded by this gene is a member of the Janus kinase (JAK) family of tyrosine kinases involved in cytokine receptor-mediated intracellular signal transduction.
 It is predominantly expressed in immune cells and transduces a signal in response to its activation via tyrosine phosphorylation by interleukin receptors.
 Mutations in this gene are associated with autosomal SCID (severe combined immunodeficiency disease). [provided by RefSeq, Jul 2008]

 GeneCards Summary for JAK3 Gene

 JAK3 (Janus Kinase 3) is a Protein Coding gene.
 Diseases associated with JAK3 include scid, autosomal recessive, t-negative/b-positive type and severe combined immune deficiency, autosomal recessive, t cell-negative, b cell-positive, nk cell-negative, jak3-related.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
 GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
 An important paralog of this gene is TNK1.

 UniProtKB/Swiss-Prot for JAK3 Gene